 I Took an October SAT, Now What?

 The most important considerations for you to plan your testing strategy are: 1) whether you can even register for the next test date, and 2) whether you can avoid late fees.
-Generally speaking, the registration deadlines are packed so tightly that if you don't register for the next test right before you get your scores back, you're going to run into late fees.
+Generally speaking, the registration deadlines are packed so tightly that if you don't register for the next test before or soon after you get your scores back, you're going to run into late fees.

 Here's a chart that shows how this will play out: